j4mie/idiorm/README.markdown

     SELECT * FROM `person`;

 The `select` method gives you control over which columns are returned.
-Call `select` multiple times to specify columns to return.
+Call `select` multiple times to specify columns to return or use [`select_many`](#shortcuts-for-specifying-many-columns) to specify many columns at once.

     $people = ORM::for_table('person')->select('name')->select('age')->find_many();